Overview of Georgia Colleges & Schools

 There are twenty-nine public 4-year state universities and colleges in Georgia.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Georgia.

 Private Universities & Colleges

-In Georgia there are forty-five accredited private four-year colleges.
+In Georgia there are forty-two accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Georgia.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 Georgia" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in Georgia.

 Liberal Arts Colleges

 Georgia has six accredited liberal arts colleges.
 These schools primarily focus on undergraduate programs in the liberal arts and sciences through comprehensive and flexible curriculums.
 Compare all the liberal arts colleges in Georgia.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
 There are approximately twenty-four such colleges in Georgia located throughout the state.
 See a full list of Christian colleges in Georgia along with program and tuition information.